campoy/go-tooling-workshop/3-dynamic-analysis/3-profiling/1-benchmarks.md

 ```

 ### Exercise: benchmarks

+Write a benchmark for the `isGopher` function in [webserver/main.go](webserver/main.go).

+Do not change the implementation of `isGopher` just yet.
+How fast is it?
+How many allocations per operation does it require?

+### Exercise: benchmarks and alternative implementations

 Write a benchmark for the [sum](../2-testing/sum) package we tested before.
 Try writing an alternative implementation of `Sum` that uses iteration rather